 So, after the society’s Open Air Theatre days ended in 1968, its annual shows were presented at the Floral Hall, Royal Opera House or Futurist Theatre; and there were now two rival amateur societies producing annual musicals in Scarborough.
 Recent years have seen greatly increased amateur performing opportunities, especially for young people, with the busy YMCA Theatre (four productions annually), showcases by the many dance and performing arts schools and colleges, Stephen Joseph Theatre’s outreach programme (including ‘Rounders’) and musicals staged by Scalby School and other independent amateur or school groups locally.

 After 1968, both societies shifted away from the vocally demanding, large cast operettas with their costly staging needs, in favour of post-war musical theatre standards: Carousel, South Pacific, The King & I, Annie Get Your Gun, My Fair Lady, Calamity Jane etc (although G&S and operettas like White Horse Inn, The Desert Song, The Merry Widow and The Count of Luxembourg were occasionally presented).

-It is significant (reflecting changing lifestyle and leisure patterns, as well as Scarborough’s altered character as a visitor centre) that of the three theatres used since 1968, two are gone forever (the 1,600-seat Floral Hall and the handsome 1,200-seat Royal Opera House), while the third (the 2,150-seat Futurist Theatre) is currently on the verge of closure.
+It is significant, reflecting changing lifestyle and leisure patterns, as well as Scarborough’s altered character as a visitor centre, that the three theatres used since 1968 are now gone forever: Floral Hall (1,600 seats), Royal Opera House (1,200 seats), and Futurist Theatre (2,150 seats).

 Since the 1990s, both former societies (with much reduced but enthusiastic and loyal memberships) staged their annual Easter or Whitsun musical at the 300-seat YMCA Theatre.
 In 2004 the old operatic society renamed itself Scarborough Musical Theatre Company.